A beautiful country...

 %

-of indigenous adults cannot read or write.
+of Indigenous adults cannot read or write.

 Compounding the problem, the majority of Maya do not have access to affordable, quality education.
 Teachers in rural schools often lack the formal training and resources—like books and computers—they need to facilitate learning.
 As a result, educational attainment is low, and illiteracy and dropout rates are high.
 Young people lack the education to secure higher-paying jobs, and the cycle of poverty continues.